 August 29-31, 2017: I attended the NSF-funded workshop on “How the Brain Got Language” at UCSD.

-July 26-29, 2017: I gave two talks about time and space at the 39th annual conference of the Cognitive Science Society, in London!
-One of them was in a symposium I organized, on the development of temporal cognition.
+July 26-29, 2017: I gave two talks about time and space at the 39th annual conference of the Cognitive Science Society, in London.
+One of them was in a symposium I organized, on “Time in the Mind of a Child.”

-June 12-13, 2017: I participated in a workshop on “The Ontogenetic Origins of Combinatorial Thought” at UCSD.
+June 12-13, 2017: I participated in a McDonnell Foundation workshop on “The Ontogenetic Origins of Combinatorial Thought” at UCSD.

 April 6-9, 2017: I gave a talk on how kids learn number words, at the Society for Research in Child Development meeting, in Austin.

-February 15, 2017: I gave a talk about the development of time concepts at the Psychology Dept. at the University of Texas at Austin.
+February 15, 2017: I gave a talk about the development of time concepts at the Psychology Department at the University of Texas at Austin.

-Nov.
-9, 2016: I gave a talk about time words in Stanford’s Developmental Brownbag.
+November 9, 2016: I gave a talk about children’s acquisition of time words in Stanford University’s Developmental Brownbag series.